 |1 Pair of Jeans (Levis 501 Or Similar)||753.07||1,229.34||678.74||1,345.62||1,428.09|

 |1 Summer Dress in a Chain Store (Zara, H&M, Etc)||506.69||611.26||545.72||626.47||626.97|

 |1 Pair of Men Leather Business Shoes||1,270.38||1,288.61||1,498.44||1,884.45||1,964.71|

-You can see from the table below that cars in South Africa are competitively priced against cars in the UK, USA, Germany, and the Netherlands.
+You’ll see from the table below that cars in South Africa are competitively priced against vehicles in the UK, USA, Germany, and the Netherlands.

 |Volkswagen Golf 1.4 90 KW Trendline (Or Equivalent New Car)||300,000.00||419,231.26||359,824.84||408,724.92||436,205.89|

 |Toyota Corolla Sedan 1.6l 97kW Comfort (Or Equivalent New Car)||342,906.93||437,245.84||338,467.94||403,631.15||450,061.32|

 Most South Africans finance their cars, and many South Africans opt for used vehicles as they’re more affordable.
 Prepare for car repayments to make up a significant portion of your monthly salary!

 South Africa is well known for its food and wine.
 Our restaurants are world-class, and our wines often win awards.
 Our craft beer scene has also exploded over the past couple of years!

 The cherry on top?
 You get to wine and dine at fantastic prices, too.